Janeiii/COGS109_WatermelonPrediction/README.md

 # COGS109_Project

 This project aims to predict watermelon qualities based on the given features.
-We will be using Logisctic regression and KNN to perform the prediction.
+Logisctic regression and KNN will be used to perform the prediction.
+KNN Tuning process is also included to obtain the best k value for the maximum performance.